Scroll to content

 Our staff deliver intervention programmes to individuals and to groups of children.
 These change to meet the diverse needs of our children.
 We monitor the impact of interventions through observations, regular meetings, and tracking of pupil progress.

-We adopt a graduated approach to meeting needs; through high quality teaching our staff make reasonable adjustments to include all children, not just those with SEN. We take a holistic school approach to supporting learners, which includes all staff trained in using Restorative approaches, our school ‘Worry Buster’ who is also our Home School Link Worker, Learning Space who support children with a wide range of emotional and social difficulties, and our weekly whole staff Pastoral Care meetings.
+We adopt a graduated approach to meeting needs; through high quality teaching our staff make reasonable adjustments to include all children, not just those with SEN. We take a holistic school approach to supporting learners, which includes all staff trained in using Restorative approaches, our school ‘Worry Buster’ who is also our Home School Link Worker, Learning Space who support children with a wide range of emotional and social difficulties, and our weekly whole staff Pastoral Care information distribution.

 How will the curriculum be matched to my child’s needs?

-Differentiation is embedded in our curriculum and practice.
-Staff differentiate approaches and scaffold resources so as to support access to the curriculum for all our learners and we review our curriculum regularly.
+Adaptive teaching is embedded in our curriculum and practice.
+Staff adapt approaches and scaffold resources so as to support access to the curriculum for all our learners and we review our curriculum regularly.
 We develop personalised approaches for individuals to ensure that we are as inclusive as possible.
 All of our teachers are clear on the expectations of high quality classroom teaching and this is monitored regularly by the leadership team.
 Regular Pupil Progress Meetings and discussions with the SEND team help us to do this and to reflect on the next best steps.

 How will I know how my child is doing and how will you help me to support my child’s learning?